vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/architecture.md

 # High-Level Architecture of Tanzu GemFire Deployment

-This topic outlines a high-level Tanzu GemFire deployment on vSphere with WAN replication, highlighting architecture, cluster setup, and strategies for high availability and scalability across multiple regions.
+This topic outlines a high-level VMware Tanzu GemFire deployment on vSphere with WAN replication, highlighting architecture, cluster setup, and strategies for high availability and scalability across multiple regions.

 ## Deployment Architecture Diagram